-MIT's Quantum Leap: Unmatched Qubit Fidelity Transforms Future Computing - YaNoticias
+MIT's Quantum Leap: Unmatched Qubit Fidelity Transforms Future Computing - YANoticias

 - Fluxonium qubits are notable for their resilience against environmental noise, ensuring reliable high-fidelity operations.

-- This breakthrough holds potential to revolutionize industries like pharmaceuticals, finance, and logistics by efficiently solving complex problems.
+- This breakthrough holds potential to revolutionise industries like pharmaceuticals, finance, and logistics by efficiently solving complex problems.

 - Quantum systems offer promising applications in cryptography, machine learning, and materials science through enhanced data processing capabilities.

-- Collaboration across academia, industry, and government is vital to fully realize quantum computing’s potential.
+- Collaboration across academia, industry, and government is vital to fully realise quantum computing’s potential.

 - MIT’s advancement marks a significant shift towards practical quantum technology with broad societal implications.